emgk/SublimeWPCodeStandard/README.md

 ### 2. Install PHP_Codesniffer

-We're using PEAR, so you can install PHP_CodeSniffer using the PEAR installer.
+We're using PEAR, so we can install PHP_CodeSniffer using the PEAR installer.
 This will make the phpcs and phpcbf commands immediately available for use.
 To install PHP_CodeSniffer using the PEAR installer, first ensure you have installed PEAR and then run the following command:

 - install PHP_CodeSniffer